EVAluation of the Equivalent Vector Boson Approximation at highest energy colliders: Conclusions

 \item E.g. by the excellent agreement for top pair processes, it is apparent that interferences between amplitudes for hard processes initiated by differently polarized vector bosons at the same leg (which are included in the full process but excluded by definition in the factorized EVA) only play a minor role.

 \end{itemize}

 Again, the findings in this study will supposedly help to find phase space regions which can be more safely described by EVA.
 As a next step, we will take all EW splittings within the full SM into account, not only those to EW vector bosons but also those of higher order, in a full DGLAP evolution.
 This study lays the foundation for how to take care of kinematics phase space regions for processes differently combined by EW vector boson polarizations and to carefully choose kinematics cuts, regimes of splitting kinematics and factorization scales to best compare to full processes.
 We stress that for such studies reliable full matrix element descriptions with stable high-multiplicity Monte Carlo phase space integrations at leading and potentially next-to-leading order are indispensable.
+Nevertheless, for the cases where good agreement can be achieved between the full matrix elements and EVA, the latter can be used as a surrogate which would \textit{e.g.}\ enable scans over BSM parameter space in a much faster manner.

 \acknowledgments